European single market

 The European single market, also known as the European internal market or the European common market, is the single market comprising mainly the member states of the European Union (EU).
 With certain exceptions, it also comprises Iceland, Liechtenstein, Norway (through the Agreement on the European Economic Area), and Switzerland (through sectoral treaties).
+However, it does not include the special territories of members of the European Economic Area.
 The single market seeks to guarantee the free movement of goods, capital, services, and people, known collectively as the four freedoms of the European Union.
 This is achieved through common rules and standards that all participating states are legally committed to follow.

 Any potential EU accession candidates are required to make association agreements with the EU during the negotiation, which must be implemented prior to accession.
 In addition, through three individual agreements on a Deep and Comprehensive Free Trade Area (DCFTA) with the EU, Georgia, Moldova, and Ukraine have also been granted limited access to the single market in selected sectors.
 Turkey has access to the free movement of some goods via its membership in the European Union–Turkey Customs Union.
 The United Kingdom left the European single market on 31 December 2020.
 An agreement was reached between the UK Government and European Commission to align Northern Ireland on rules for goods with the European single market, to maintain an open border on the island of Ireland.

 The market is intended to increase competition, labour specialisation, and economies of scale, allowing goods and factors of production to move to the area where they are most valued, thus improving the efficiency of the allocation of resources.
 It is also intended to drive economic integration whereby the once separate economies of the member states become integrated within a single EU-wide economy.
 The creation of the internal market as a seamless, single market – which the Commission consider to be "one of the European Union's most significant achievements" – is also an ongoing process, with the integration of the service industry still containing gaps.
 According to a 2019 estimate, because of the single market the GDP of member countries is on average 9 percent higher than it would be if tariff and non-tariff restrictions were in place.